c-fs/cfs/README.md

 ```

 cfs listens on `15524` by default.
-The root path of cfs is the current directory by default
+The root path of cfs is the current directory by default.
+cfs creates a `/cfs0` disk with root path `/cfs0000` by default.
+TODO: make all these configurable.

 #### Write and Read file